Counties: Chaffee, Custer, Fremont, Park

-Chief Operating Officer, General Counsel and Trustee, El Pomar Foundation
+President and Chief Operating Officer, El Pomar Foundation

 General Gene Renuart, USAF (Ret.) culminated a 39 year Air Force career as Commander, NORAD and US Northern Command.
 In this last role, he was responsible for providing for the Homeland Defense and Defense Support to Civilian Authorities for the United States.
-He previously served as Senior Military Assistant for both Secretaries Rumsfeld and Gates.
-General Renuart serves both locally and nationally as Director, The Griffon Corporation; as Chairman, Board of Directors, TIMCO Line Services, LLC; as Director, Capco Inc; as Director, Indiana Energy Systems Network; as Chairman, Memorial Hospital Board, University of Colorado Health; and as President, 77th Annual Pikes Peak or Bust Rodeo Board.
+He previously served as senior military assistant for both Secretaries Rumsfeld and Gates.
+General Renuart is the Chairman and CEO of the Indiana Innovation Institute and serves both locally and nationally as director, The Griffon Corporation; as chairman of the Board of Directors, TIMCO Line Services, LLC; as director of Capco Inc; as director of Indiana Energy Systems Network; as chairman, Memorial Hospital Board, UCHealth and Director, UCHealth.
 General Renuart is also a member of the Council on Foreign Relations.

 General Gene Renuart, USAF (Ret.)

-Charlie Forster is the Chairman and CEO of Collegiate Peaks Bank in Salida and Buena Vista.
-In addition to six years of service to El Pomar's Central Peaks Regional Council, Charlie is currently the President of the Heart of the Rockies Regional Medical Center Foundation and previously served as the Chairman of the Colorado Mountain College Foundation.
-In 2004, he was recognized for his efforts by National Philanthropy Day in Colorado as the Outstanding Volunteer Fundraiser.
-Charlie earned a bachelor’s degree in business from the University of Denver.
+Charlie Forster is a Director of Collegiate Peaks Bank and the retired Chief Executive Officer of the organization.
+In addition to eleven years of service to El Pomar's Central Peaks Regional Council, Charlie serves as a Director of the Chaffee County Economic Development Corporation and is the past Chairman of the Heart of the Rockies Regional Center and the Centers Foundation.
+He previously served as the Chairman of the Colorado Mountain College Foundation.

-Kevin Grantham grew up in a rural southeastern Colorado farming community in Crowley County.
-In 1996, several years after Kevin graduated from college, he and his family came back to Ordway, Colorado where he began working in real estate sales and appraising.
+Kevin Grantham grew up in Crowley County.
+In 1996, he and his family came back to Ordway, Colorado, where he began working in real estate sales and appraisals.
 He moved to Cañon City in 1998 and continues his work in appraisals with his brother Gary at Grantham Appraisal Service.
-Between 2005 and 2006, Kevin served on the Cañon City Board of Adjustments, and in 2007 he served as the committee’s Chair.
+Between 2005 and 2006, Kevin served on the Cañon City Board of Adjustments, and in 2007 he served as the committee’s chair.
 That year, he was elected to one of the at-large seats on the city council where he served until 2010.
-Also from 2007-2010, he served as the Chairman of the Fremont County Republican Central Committee.
-In November of 2010, the voters decided to send him to Denver, where he continues to serve as a Colorado State Senator for District 2.
+Also from 2007-2010, he served as the chairman of the Fremont County Republican Central Committee.
+In November 2010 Kevin was elected to the Colorado State Senate, where he continues to serve as a Colorado State Senator for District 2 and the Senate President.

-Jim Little is the Owner and Publisher of the Wet Mountain Tribune, a weekly newspaper serving Custer County.
-An active member of the community, Jim is a founding member and current President of the Wet Mountain Valley Community Foundation, past President of the West Custer County Library District, former Director of Custer County Chamber of Commerce, and past President of Fremont-Custer Historical Society.
+Jim Little is the former Owner and Publisher of the Wet Mountain Tribune, a weekly newspaper serving Custer County.
+An active member of the community, Jim is a founding member and current president of the Wet Mountain Valley Community Foundation, past president of the West Custer County Library District, former director of Custer County Chamber of Commerce, and past president of Fremont-Custer Historical Society.
 A member of one of Colorado’s earliest families, Jim was born in Cañon City and attended Colorado Mountain College.
-He has been a resident of Wetmore since 1975 and he has three children.
+He has been a resident of Wetmore since 1975.

 Judy Lohnes is the Executive Director of the Upper Arkansas Area Council of Governments in Cañon City.
-During her 36-year tenure, including 22 years as Executive Director, Judy has led numerous collaborative efforts in human services throughout Fremont, Chaffee, Lake, and Custer Counties.
+During her 36-year tenure, including 22 years as executive director, Judy has led numerous collaborative efforts in human services throughout Fremont, Chaffee, Lake and Custer counties.
 She is currently facilitating the Colorado Blueprint and Sectors Launch Initiative for the region.
 She recently facilitated a regional broadband strategic plan process for a five county region.
-In addition to her professional efforts, Judy serves as the Secretary of the Boys & Girls Club of Fremont County.
-She serves on the Boards of Directors for SolVista Health, Fremont Economic Development Corporation, Southern Colorado Economic Development District, and the Community Board for St. Thomas More Hospital.
+In addition to her professional efforts, Judy serves as the secretary of the Boys & Girls Club of Fremont County.
+She serves on the board of directors for SolVista Health, Fremont Economic Development Corporation, Southern Colorado Economic Development District, and the Community Board for St. Thomas More Hospital.